 Unconditional contributions, including irrevocable promises to give, are recognized as revenues in the period received and are reported as increases in the appropriate categories of net assets in accordance with donor restrictions.
-Expirations of donor-imposed restrictions on net assets (i.e., the donor-stipulated purpose has been fulfilled and/or the stipulated period has elapsed) are reported as net assets released from restrictions.
-Contributions that include a measurable barrier, or those for which the Organization has limited discretion over how the contribution should be spent and include a right-of-return or release from future obligations, are considered conditional contributions.
+Expirations of donor-imposed restrictions on net assets (i.e., the donor-stipulated purpose has been fulfilled and/or the stipulated time period has elapsed) are reported as net assets released from restrictions.
+Contributions that include a measurable barrier, or those for which the Organization has limited discretion over how the contribution should be spent and include a right of return or release from future obligations, are considered conditional contributions.
 Conditional contributions are not recognized until they become unconditional, that is, when the barriers have been met.
-There are no conditional contributions as of December 31, 2024.

 A portion of the Organization's revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/ or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with specific contract or grant provisions.
 Conditional grants whose restrictions are met in the same year they are received are reported as increases in net assets without donor restrictions.
-Any amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statements of financial position.
-The Organization was awarded cost-reimbursable grants of approximately \$15,792,000 that have not been recognized as of December 31, 2024, because qualifying expenditures have not yet been incurred.
-This amount is largely made up of the Minnesota Department of Health (MDH) five-year grant awarded in April 2024.
+Any amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statement of financial position.
+The Organization was awarded cost-reimbursable grants of approximately \$3,827,000 that have not been recognized as of December 31, 2023, because qualifying expenditures have not yet been incurred.
+This does not include grants awarded subsequent to December 31, 2023, as disclosed in Note 11.

 Contributions of materials and services are recognized if the materials and services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
-Professional services and materials totaling approximately \$11,000 and \$4,000 were donated during the years ended December 31, 2024 and 2023, respectively.
+Professional services and materials totaling \$4,000 and \$5,100 were donated during the years ended December 31, 2023, and December 31, 2022, respectively.